Vishvakarma

 Vishvakarma crafted all of the chariots of the devas and weapons including the Vajra of the god Indra.
-Vishvakarma was related to the sun god Surya through his daughter Samjna.
-According to the legend, when Samjna left her house due to Surya's energy, Vishvakarma reduced the energy and created various other weapons using it.
+Vishvakarma was related to the sun god Surya through his daughter Sanjna.
+According to the legend, when Sanjna left her house due to Surya's energy, Vishvakarma reduced the energy and created various other weapons using it.
 Vishvakarma also built various cities like Lanka, Dvaraka, and Indraprastha.
 According to the epic Ramayana, the vanara (forest-man or monkey) Nala was the son of Vishvakarma, created to aid the avatar Rama.